Home » vehicles » Bicycle facts

 The first five-seat bicycle, the quindem, was built in 1940.

-The world speed record on a bicycle is held by John Howard, Olympic Cyclist and Ironman triathlon winner from the US.
-In 1985 he reached 245,08 km/h (152.2 mph), cycling in the slipstream of a specially designed car.
+In 1985, John Howard, Olympic cyclist and Ironman triathlon winner from the US, set the world speed record for a bicycle when he reached 152.2 mph (245,08 km/h) cycling in the slipstream of a specially designed car.